-24 Are pre-closing covenants normally agreed by parties?
+Are pre-closing covenants normally agreed by parties?
 If so, what is the usual scope of those covenants and the remedy for any breach?

-The seller normally undertakes to continue to conduct the business in the ordinary course and to ensure that the target refrains from, for example:
+Between signing and closing, the seller normally undertakes to continue to conduct the business in the ordinary course and to ensure that the target refrains from, for example:

-- amending the articles of association; - issuing shares or similar instruments; - altering the terms of or terminating the employment of any key employees; - primarily in locked-boxes: resolving on any dividend distributions or incurring any other leakage; - acquiring or disposing of assets, incurring certain liabilities or committing to capital expenditure in excess of specified thresholds; - creating encumbrances (other than minor encumbrances in the ordinary course): - · changing or deviating from accounting principles or practices; - incurring additional loans in excess of a specified value; and - · commencing litigation or waiving claims.
+- · amending the articles of association; - · issuing shares or similar instruments; - altering the terms of or terminating the employment of any key employees; - primarily in locked-boxes, resolving on any dividend distributions or incurring any other leakage; - acquiring or disposing of assets, incurring certain liabilities or committing to capital expenditure in excess of specified thresholds; - · creating encumbrances (other than minor encumbrances in the ordinary course); - · changing or deviating from accounting principles or practices; - · incurring additional loans in excess of a specified value; and - · commencing litigation or waiving claims.

-The buyer would normally undertake, inter alia, not to solicit any employees or customers of the target, approach any representatives of the target outside of the allowed communication channels in the process and maintain the confidentiality of the transaction.
+In the initial phase prior to signing, a buyer normally undertakes, inter alia, not to approach any representatives of the target outside the allowed communication channels in the process and to maintain the confidentiality of the transaction.
+Such undertakings may in some cases also include a prohibition to solicit (key) employees or customers of the target.